pellcorp/creality-wiki/docs/beacon.md

 ### Factory Reset

-If you have installed helper script or fluidd or mainsail from Creality, you must do a factory reset before running the installer.sh!
+You must do a factory reset **only** if you have installed Helper Script or Fluidd/Mainsail directly from Creality, otherwise you can safely proceed directly to an installation.
+If you have setup your printer with stock firmware only it can be quite handy to skip a factory reset so that you can use the [Switch to Stock](misc/#switch-to-stock)

 ```
 wget --no-check-certificate https://raw.githubusercontent.com/pellcorp/creality/main/k1/services/S58factoryreset -O /tmp/S58factoryreset